ZK Dispute Game

 ZKDisputeGame

-The smart contract implementing the single-round ZK dispute protocol.
+The smart contract implementing the single-round super-root ZK dispute protocol.
 Each game instance is a lightweight MCP clone of a shared implementation contract, deployed by DisputeGameFactory.

 MCP Clone